MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/respond-to-customer-reviews.md

 ---
-Description: You can respond directly to reviews of your app to let customers know you’re listening to their feedback.
+description: You can respond directly to reviews of your app to let customers know you’re listening to their feedback.
 title: Respond to customer reviews ms.assetid: 96AA2108-E793-4DD0-8CDA-0D115423C68D ms.date: 10/31/2018